-In this course, students learn and apply methods for conducting research projects and analyzing information to answer research questions and test hypotheses.
-The course covers methods of study and analysis used in quantitative research in the fields of organization and leadership.
-The course involves study design, as well as collection and analysis of data.
+In this course, students apply methods for conducting research projects and analyzing information to answer research questions and test hypotheses.
+The course surveys advanced qualitative methods such as path analysis and structural equation modeling(SEM).
+The course involves the submission of a complete research proposal pilot study submission to the IRB, as well as collection and analysis of data.
 It includes executing and writing up the results of a research study.
-It also includes dialogues that cover key issues in measurement in quantitative research, statement of testable hypotheses, presentation of statistical analysis, and interpretation of research findings.
+It also includes dialogues that cover key issues in measurement in qualitative research, statement of testable hypothesis, presentation of statistical analysis, and interpretation of research findings.
 Throughout the course process, students are called upon to improve scholarly writing techniques and explore skills needed to successfully design and execute a PhD dissertation.
-This course is offered as one of three advanced method course options in the third year of study (other two options are LEAD880 Advanced Qualitative Research and LEAD882 Research Team).
+LEAD 740 and LEAD 871 is a prerequisite to this course.

-LEAD 882 RESEARCH TEAM 3
+LEAD 882

-This course is aimed at giving doctoral students practical experience in designing and conducting full-scale empirical research by working in a research team guided by a faculty member.
+This course is aimed at providing doctoral students with practical research experience in designing and/or conducting a full-scale qualitative, quantitative, or mixed-methods study, by working in a research team guided by a faculty member.
 The topic of research is determined by the faculty mentor, depending on his/her research agenda.
-The research seminar agenda is focused on reading and evaluating research on the topic set by the faculty mentor, collecting and analyzing either qualitative or quantitative data (or both for mixed methods projects), and/or writing and publishing a research report.
-The focus of the course may vary each year.
-Students must gain permission from the faculty mentor to participate in this course.
-Once accepted to the course, they are to expected to participate in the research team for at least two semesters.
-Space is limited in the course.
-This course is offered as one of three advanced method course options in the third year of study (other two options are LEAD 880 Advanced Qualitative Research and LEAD 881Advanced Quantitative Research).
+Students are expected to conduct literature review; collect, analyze, and interpret data; and/or write a research report for publication or presentation.
+The focus of the course may vary depending on the research topic and agenda of a research team.
+Students of all academic stages are welcome to the course but must gain permission from the faculty mentor to participate.
+Space is limited in all research teams.
+Once accepted to the course, students are expected to participate in the research term for at least two semesters.
+Students may register for the course more than once as enrichment experience beyond their required PhD curriculum.
+LEAD 740 is a prerequisite to this course.

-BUSINESS LEADERSHIP CONCENTRATION
+BUSINESS MANAGEMENT CONCENTRATION